SensorAnalyticsAus/S-Big_Visual_Analytics/README.md

 Use
 ===
 - The VA-app is designed to be used from host PC.
 Normally login to VM is not needed.
 The app can be launched in a web browser as http://localhost:8081
 - Opening a web browser on PC host http://localhost:8081 or its IP Address (as shown in login screen) will bring up the VA-app.
-Web Login shell is at https://localhost:12320 or https://router_assigned_ip:12320 (note it uses https hence browser exception has to be added when prompted).
+Web Login shell, for accessing the VM for admin etc, is at https://localhost:12320 or https://router_assigned_ip:12320 (note it uses https hence browser exception has to be added when prompted).

 - Follow within-app instructions to start analysing videos or image folders for discovering anomalous (strange) events.